caiks/WBOT02/README.md

 Spreading feature *events* intermixed with non-feature *events* over many *slices* at the end of long paths means that *models* with large *substrates* which dilute the *underlying* are unlikely to be (a) practicable and accurate feature detectors, or (b) *aligned* with other *underlying models* in higher *level* structures.
 This conclusion suggests that no amount of adjusting of single *level models*, such as adding minimum entropy constraints or balanced *valency* or edge detection hints, will be sufficient to make progress with a wotbot.

 In addition, scanning in any mode is compute intensive for large areas.
 This is the case for a single scale, so for multi-scale we would have to run our experiments on large servers in the cloud.
 Scanning the *multi-level models* required to capture global *alignments*, would be slower still and difficult to implement.
-Furthermore, the tyranny of timer callbacks inherent in the current architecture means that the entire scanning has to be complete in around 100ms.
+Furthermore, the timer callbacks inherent in the current architecture means that the entire scanning has to be complete in around 100ms.
 Therefore we will have to extract records separately from active *modelling*.
 That is, we will process the *events* in two stages.
 This means that we will have drop the ability to choose the centre, even though deciding where to look is important to maximise the number of interesting frames.
 Although minimum entropy will help to keep the attention away from monotonous areas and the use of filtering by potential *likelihood* will increase the *slice size*, we expect that the growth will be lower.
 This also means that we cannot do a topological search of the *slice* transitions for the moment.

 Another problem is the inherent limit to *model* growth of a passive observer.
 While the wotbot can direct its gaze it is not in control of the *events* available to it and so does not grow more than expected.
 Before *history* overflow, *fud* growth per *event* per threshold is limited to a theoretical maximum of around two; *model* growth per second is also limited by the rate at which *events* are obtained.
 Scanning modes have good *fud* growth but the compute requirements reduce *model* growth per second.
 In overflow, we have seen above that actual-potential *likelihood* modes tend to be below the theoretical growth rates as *events* roll off.
 Using active *size* rather than accumulated *size* pushes the rate a little above the expected overflow rate, but not enough to prevent negligible rates after a few multiples of overflow.
 The way to overcome this limitation is to be able to control the environment.
 An infant, for example, has agency and can vary the amount of attention given to a toy.
 Thus a small number of *slices* will receive a concentrated sequence of similar *events* repeatedly passing the threshold for *induction* in a short time.
 In other words an agent can overcome the overflow problem with 'burstiness'.
 Perhaps initially unusual *slices* attract attention (or fear) and then the momentum of *event* acquistion (possibly at a safe distance) carries the *slice* from negative *likelihood* through the zero *likelihood* doldrums into positive *likelihood* and then past the induce threshold.
 In this way, even with limited *history size* and compute resources, *models* could grow at reasonable rates indefinitely, given a suitably rich environment.
 We will have to give the wotbot locomotion and manipulation eventually.
 Patient watching of videos, especially the artificial productions of Hollywood, can only take us so far.